finnr-b/Moving-In/README.md

 # Moving-In
-You play as a villager who's just moved in to a village.
-Interact with all your neighbours and see what they have to say.
+Welcome to the Moving-In Git Page!
+In my game, you play as a villager who's just moved into a village.
+You can interact with all your neighbours and see what they say.
+This Git Page contains all the source code and a detailed Wiki with details of pre-production and programming.